Andsbf/Toy-Robot-challenge/README.md

 ### Possible improvements, if this was a real project:
   * Create Command classes, like: PlaceCommand, MoveCommand
-  * More specific logging for the "invalid commands"
+  * More specific logging for the "invalid commands", add reason for the command be invalid
   * Use a proper testing framework, like RSPEC
   * Make the Output and Log method selectable through Env variable